✦ Scandinavian-inspired design, curated for modern living

 optimal winter humidity settings

-In winter, you should set your dehumidifier to keep indoor humidity between 30% and 50%, with about 40% often being the best target.
-That range gives you practical control over moisture without pushing conditions too dry.
-For most homes, 40% is the ideal humidity because it limits condensation on windows, helps deter mold, and keeps the air comfortable enough for daily living.
-Don’t set the dehumidifier below 30%, or you may create dry skin and respiratory discomfort.
-Use a hygrometer to monitor indoor humidity regularly, then adjust the setting after moisture-heavy tasks like cooking or showering.
-If levels climb above 55%, run the dehumidifier to restore balance.
-Keep the unit operating above 40°F so the coils don’t freeze.
-By managing these limits yourself, you keep your indoor climate stable, efficient, and under your control.
+In winter, you should set your dehumidifier to keep indoor humidity between 30% and 50%, with about 35% to 40% often being the best target.
+That range gives you practical control over moisture without pushing the air too dry.
+For most homes, 40% is a strong starting point because it helps limit condensation on windows, reduces the conditions that support mold, and keeps the air comfortable enough for daily living.

 What Is the Right Winter Humidity Range?